observerly/dusk/README.md

 ### Get Moon Position

 To calculate the rise and set of the moon, it is neccessary to calculate the equatorial position of the moon at zero HH:mm:ss, e.g., midnight, for the +/-1 day for the day you want to calculate for, e.g., d-1, d and d+1.

-This library supplie the function to calculate the equatorial position of the moon (in degrees):
+This library supplies the following function to calculate the equatorial position of the moon (in degrees):

 ```go
 package main